 Diminution of the assets available to the debtor's creditors is not necessarily required to "hinder, delay, or defraud" creditors.
 For example, the age-old legal skepticism of nonpossessory property interests, which stems from their potential for deception, has often resulted in their avoidance under § 4(a)(1) or its predecessors.
-See Comments (2) and (7(b)).); cf. Comment (9).
-A transaction may "hinder, delay, or defraud" creditors even thoughalthough it neither reduces the assets available to the debtor's creditors nor involves any potential deception.
+See Comments 2 and 7(b); cf. Comment 9.
+A transaction may "hinder, delay, or defraud" creditors although it neither reduces the assets available to the debtor's creditors nor involves any potential deception.
 See, e.g., Shapiro v.
 Wilgus, 287 U.S. 348 (1932) (holding voidable a solvent individual debtor's conveyance of his assets to a wholly-owned corporation for the purpose of instituting a receivership proceeding not available to an individual).

 A transaction that does not place an asset entirely beyond the reach of creditors may nevertheless "hinder, delay, or defraud" creditors if it makes the asset more difficult for creditors to reach.
 Simple exchange by a debtor of an asset for a less liquid asset, or disposition of liquid assets while retaining illiquid assets, may be voidable for that reason.
 See, e.g., Empire Lighting Fixture Co. v.
 Practical Lighting Fixture Co., 20 F.2d 295, 297 (2d Cir.
-1927) (L. Hand, J.) (credit sale by a corporation to an affiliate of its plant, leaving the seller solvent with ample accounts receivable, held voidable because made for the purpose of hindering creditors of the seller, due to the comparative difficulty of creditors realizing on accounts receivable under thencurrent collection practice).
-Overcollateralization of a debt for the purpose of making the debtor's equity in the collateral more difficult for creditors to reach is similarly voidable.
-See Comment (4) supra.
+1927) (L. Hand, J.) (credit sale by a corporation to an affiliate of its plant, leaving the seller solvent with ample accounts receivable, held voidable because made with intent to hinder creditors of the seller, due to the comparative difficulty of creditors realizing on accounts receivable under then-current collection practice).
+Overcollateralization of a debt that is made with intent to hinder the debtor's creditors, by rendering the debtor's equity in the collateral more difficult for creditors to reach, is similarly voidable.
+See Comment 4.
 Likewise, it is voidable for a debtor intentionally to hinder creditors by transferring assets to a wholly-owned corporation or other organization, as may be the case if the equity interest in the organization is more difficult to realize upon than the assets (either because the equity interest is less liquid, or because the applicable procedural rules are more demanding).
 See, e.g., Addison v.
 Tessier, 335 P.2d 554, 557 (N.M.
 1959); First Nat'l Bank. v.
 F. C. Trebein Co., 52 N.E.
 834, 837-38 (Ohio 1898); Anno., 85 A.L.R.
 133 (1933).